Photo Workshop Adventures

 Day 1 | Cochin - Fort Kochi - Chinese Fishing Nets

-Whether you arrive on the day of or the day before, our airport representative will welcome you at the airport in Kochi and transfer you to our hotel.
-After settling in we meet for some informal discussions about what our guests are trying to achieve in their photography, subject matters, styles, and techniques.
-In the afternoon our leader will present PWA’s “10 Guiding Principles to Great Photography” as well as our “THE ART OF SEEING” photographic technique.
+Whether you arrive on the day the tour begins or a day earlier, our airport representative will welcome you at Kochi International Airport and transfer you to our hotel.
+After settling in, we’ll gather for informal introductions and discussions about your photographic goals, preferred subjects, creative style, and technical interests.
+During the afternoon, your tour leader will present PWA’s “10 Guiding Principles to Great Photography” along with our signature “THE ART OF SEEING” approach, designed to help you develop a stronger creative vision and a more thoughtful approach to image-making.

 Day 2 | Fort Kochi - Kalaripayattu - Sunset Boat Cruise